 Dimensional Fund Advisors LP ("Dimensional"), a registered investment adviser, may be deemed to have beneficial ownership of these shares which are held by certain investment companies, trusts and accounts for which Dimensional serves as investment adviser or manager.
-Dimensional has sole dispositive power with respect to all of these shares and sole voting power with respect to 897,671 shares.
+Dimensional has sole dispositive power with respect to all of these shares and sole voting power with respect to 912,003 of these shares, or 8.1% of the common stock outstanding.
 Dimensional disclaims beneficial ownership of all such shares.
-The information provided is based upon a Schedule 13G/A dated February 11, 2011 by Dimensional.
+The information provided is based upon a Schedule 13G/A dated February 10, 2012 by Dimensional.